 Description

-The churchyard wall is approximately round in plan, of rubble stone up to 2m high, with cock-and-hen coping.
-Towards the S end of the churchyard it acts as a retaining wall.
-The main entrance is the lychgate on the W side.
-It is of rubble stone with dressed quoins, an elliptical arch of roughcast over brick, and ivy-clad gabled slate roof.
-It has double wrought-iron gates.
-Similar gates are to the NW entrance.
-The fold at the S end is circular with a full-height opening in the S side.
-Set into the wall is a Victorian letter box, cast by WT Allen & Co of London, presented by the Post Office in 1987.
+The churchyard walls at Llanddarog church are approximately round in shape and constructed of rubble stone, reaching up to 2 meters in height, topped with cock-and-hen coping.
+At the southern end of the churchyard, the wall serves as a retaining wall.
+The main entrance is marked by a lychgate on the western side, which is made of rubble stone featuring dressed quoins, an elliptical arch of roughcast over brick, and an ivy-covered gabled slate roof.
+This lychgate includes double wrought-iron gates, with similar gates located at the northwest entrance.
+At the southern end, there is a circular fold with a full-height opening on the southern side.
+Additionally, a Victorian letter box, cast by WT Allen & Co of London and presented by the Post Office in 1987, is set into the wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.